 Losing a Legend

-- It was just announced today that legendary Rolling Stones drummer Charlie Watts has died from throat cancer at 80 years old.
+- It was just announced today that legendary Rolling Stones drummer Charlie Watts has died at 80 years old.

 - Throat cancer is often linked to the sexually transmitted humanpapillomavirus, or HPV, which many people are not aware of.
 HPV is also linked to anal cancer and cervical cancer.